Seizures

 Personal safety

-- Modify your furnishings.
-Pad sharp corners, buy furniture with rounded edges and choose chairs that have arms to keep you from falling off of them.
-Consider carpet with thick padding to protect you if you do fall.
+- Soften your home.
+Pad sharp corners, buy furniture with rounded edges and choose chairs that have arms to keep you from falling off.
+Think about having carpet with thick padding to protect you if you fall.

 Lifestyle and home remedies